ravikumarjogu/lunchcount/README.md

  Demo [here](http://lunchcount.herokuapp.com/)

 ## Motivation
-An example app in Rails to get used with most userful gems:
+An example app in Rails to get used with most useful gems:
 * <code>gem devise</code> for User authentication
 * <code>gem omniauth-google-oauth2</code> for Sign up with google
 * <code>gem bootstrap-sass</code> for Responsive UI